 GitLab tracks the following promotion metrics in Sisense

 GitLab tracks Internal Mobility rate.
-Market data indicates that a 12% rolling promotion rate as the guideline for what we should see on average across the company for promotions.
+Market data indicates a 15% rolling promotion rate as the guideline for what we should see on average across the company for promotions.
 This is a guideline, not a cap.

 GitLab targets an average of 5-10% compensation change in general for promotions.
 This metric is in place to ensure we are consistent and equitable across the company when allocating promotion compensation raises to team members, in addition to ensuring competitive and meaningful promotion increases across the board.

-FP&A tracks budget impact by Department/Division on a quarterly basis
+FP&A tracks budget impact by Department/Division twice per year.

-Promotion budget is held at the division leader level, and optionally scaled down to department heads on a quarterly basis depending on department size.
-Decision to scale budget down is at the division leader's discretion.
+Promotion budget is held at the division leader level, and optionally scaled down to department heads twice per year depending on department size.
+Decision to scale the budget down is at the division leader's discretion.

-Please review the Compensation Program Budget to understand how quarterly promotion budget is allocated and the process to review potential tradeoffs if divisions/departments are over/under budget for any given quarter.
+Please review the Compensation Program Budget to understand how the promotion budget is allocated and the process to review potential tradeoffs if divisions/departments are over/under budget for any given quarter.

-Certain types of promotions/transfers can be handled outside of the Quarterly Promotion Calibration process:
+Certain types of promotions can be handled outside of the Twice Per Year Promotion Calibration process:

 Promotion Level | Approvals Required |